jamesxsc/c_compiler/management.md

 * Test for modulo behaviour with signed/unsigned left/right operands
 * Test for sizeof (char + char) should be 4 because of promotion
 * Test for ++ and = x + 1 on arrays (like int a[] not a[index]) and pointers (similar to pointer/arithmetic)
+* Check if we need nops anywhere/load delay slots
 * Ternary operator
 * Float/double unary and postfix operators AND pointers/array identifier
 * Char operation byte masking where applicable